Skip to main content

 New!
 The untouched tourist gem Nesvåghålo

 Are you looking for less-travelled-to places?
 Nesvåghålo is just that.
-Be quick though, soon everyone has heard of it!
+Be quick, though, soon everyone will have heard of it!
 Nesvåghålo is a pothole formed by running water under a melting glacier.
-If you walk up behind Nesvåghålo, you will see a smaller pothole where the rock that did the digging, still lies in the hole.
+If you walk up behind Nesvåghålo, you will see a smaller pothole where the rock that dug the hole still lies in the hole.
 Please note that if the sea is rough and the weather is wet, you should not do the hike, as it can be dangerous.
 This is a hike for calm and sunny days.

 Nesvåghålo.
 Photo: Kjetil Bentsen